Real Writing Year 3 - Unit 4

 This writing unit for Year 3 is built around an original model text by Jo Franklin; a persuasive report, setting out reasons for visiting the Neolithic settlement of Skara Brae.
 The example text is available as a PDF in three versions (plain, illustrated and annotated); annotated and non-annotated PowerPoint presentations are also included.

 In this two-week unit, pupils will have an opportunity to learn technical vocabulary related to sites of historical interest.
 It will culminate in them writing their own persuasive text, possibly a promotional leaflet or magazine article, encouraging people to visit Skara Brae or maybe some similar historical location familiar to the pupils.
-This unit could be used as part of a topic on the theme of changes in Britain from the Stone Age to the Iron Age.
+This unit could be used as part of a topic on the theme of changes in Britain from the Stone Age to the Iron Age and to develop pupils understanding of persuasive writing in KS2.

 Key curriculum skills